nielsbasjes/yauaa/src/main/docs/README-Usage.md

 Note that not all fields are available after every parse.
 So be prepared to receive a 'null' if you extract a specific name.

+# Avoid using it as a static member
+If you make the UserAgentAnalyzer a static member of a class then cleaning it up after use may be a problem.
+One case where this happens is in the context of something like Tomcat where a webapp is loaded and then unloaded.
+If the analyzer is a static member of your servlet then this unloading may retain a lot of the memory used for the internal data structures.

 # Cache size setting
 I recommend you leave the cache to a size that is roughly the unique number of useragents your site finds in a limited timespan.
 Something like 15/30/60 minutes usually gives you a fine cache size.